PyroFilmsFX/SDFAB/README.md

 # What?
 SDFAB is an animated collection of links called a Speed Dial Floating Action Button (SDFAB) that can be remotely controlled.

-All elements are created OTF (On-The-Fly) as soon as the initial `[popOverView getRemote];` method is called.
+All elements are created OTF (On-The-Fly) as soon as the initial `[self getRemote];` method is called.
 This method gets a JSON file from a webserver, which itself is a basic config file.
 This allows any currently deployed applications to recieve the most up-to-date configuration data, as it may change often or quickly, not requiring constant redeployment of applications.

 Tapping the large blue `+` button causes new buttons to appear with the given remote config contents.
 The buttons will be shown in reverse order to simulate them "popping out" of the main button.